jabbitaj/github.labs/README.md

 # github.labs
-its for august 1 batcg
+its for august 1 batch